These Yuzu PAO Hot Wings will kick your Buffalo Wings’ butt!

 Hot, but not too hot, with a tangy citrus edge and just a hint of sweetness, these wings are guaranteed to be a hit with any crowd.
 The recipe is easy to scale up for any size gathering, too.
 (Hmmmm… Superbowl party?)

 This recipe differs from the usual Buffalo Wings preparation in a couple of major ways.
 First, it uses only one tablespoon of Smoked Olive Oil instead of the usual drenching in gobs of melted butter.
 Not only is OUR version healthier, it tastes better too.
 Sure, sure, butter is great and all that, but the warm, toasty-smoky, olive-rich flavor of smoked olive oil is fantastic!
 Second, our hot sauce of choice is the amazing Red Yuzu PAO, instead of the usual Tabasco sauce.
-Now, to be clear, I love Tabasco sauce – it’s just that Yuzu PAO is in a whole ‘nother class.
+Now, to be clear, Tabasco sauce is fantastic – it’s just that Yuzu PAO is in a whole ‘nother class.

 Yuzu PAO has been around for a little while now, but it’s been hard to get.
 It won many fans when it was first introduced over a year ago, but manufacturing problems brought production to a screeching halt.
 Now that those products have been solved, Yuzu PAO is flowing freely again!